cmstead/jsLearnerForms/README.md

 For most operating systems, VS Code is available as a binary you simply install and run.
 Download the executable installer for your operating system and run it.
 The installer will do the rest.

-### Installing Quokka.js ###

-To open the extensions manager in VS Code, open your editor, then press `ctrl+shift+x`.

-Once the extensions manager is open, search for Quokka, install the plugin and reload your editor.

 ### Project One-Time Setup ###

 Open a command prompt/terminal/shell, go to the directory where you cloned JS Language Forms and type `npm i`.
 This will install everything the project needs in order to run.